 The Growing Success of James Allen:

 As you might imagine, the close nature of our competitive relationship provides unique perspective into the inner workings of James Allen.
 With that in mind, this review of James Allen Diamonds reflects the insight and perspective of a professional diamond buyer.

 We'll leave the "James Allen is Great" and "My Ring is so Pretty!" type commentary to first-time diamond buyers and consumers who consider themselves prosumers.
 This review will teach you How To Buy A Stunning Diamond from James Allen.
-The type of center range ideal and super ideal cut diamonds that Nice Ice was built upon.
+That means the type of ideal and super ideal cut diamonds that Nice Ice was built upon.

-Speaking of Nice Ice, this cushion diamond halo setting by James Allen is stunning!
+Isn't his cushion diamond halo setting by James Allen stunning?
 I love how crisp and white it looks against the bright snow background.
 From the position of an industry insider, I have to say that I am both dumbfounded and impressed by JA’s substantial growth.